MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.CrashMetadata

-This event is triggered when there is a crash, and the crash successfully uploads to crash collection service.
+This event is triggered when there's a crash, and the crash successfully uploads to crash collection service.
 This event is used to diagnose Android crashes and also monitor the health of the Android crash upload service.

 The following fields are collected: